 - This is my list.
-Many others are like it, but this one is mine, etc. Many outlets take a survey of their users, creating .
+Many others are like it, but this one is mine, etc. Many outlets take a survey of their contributors, creating an aggregated list.
 This one is not like those.
 It is more idiosyncratic – you’ll find films here you will not find anywhere else – which make it even more likely that your favorites did not make the cut.
 Feel free to @ me on twitter about how wrong I am.

 Few things are more suspenseful than watching someone that’s in way over their head.
 That feeling is even worse when the situation is deadly, and that is the anxiety behind the French thriller Stranger by the Lake.
 It follows Franck, a young gay man who cruises on a beach for other men.
 He strikes up a relationship with Michel, who may or may not be a murderer.
 This plot and the homoerotic tension has echoes of Hitchcock – writer/director Alain Guiraudie wants you to think of Rope and Strangers on a Train – but he creates tactile tension through explicit sexual content.
 Like the recent Knife + Heart, this film uses gay sex as more than mere titillation.
 Guiraudie finds real intimacy among his characters, although they barely speak, so the inevitable final moments have real stakes.
 Absent a sleazy gaze, there is vulnerability to these bodies, and the murder mystery plot only heightens it.